Skip to content

 The Real Problems

-The friction is not about sending tokens.
-It is about the intelligence required to make payments usable at machine speed:
+The friction isn’t about sending tokens.
+It’s about the intelligence required to make payments usable at machine speed:

 The Technical Gap

 Current systems are built for humans, not machines.
-That is why the real breakthrough will not be new rails, but intelligence layers that function like BGP for money — routing value the way the internet routes packets.
+That’s why the real breakthrough won’t be new rails, but intelligence layers that function like BGP for money, routing value the way the internet routes packets.

 Those layers will need to handle: